schickling/schickling.github.io/_posts/2014-07-12-livereload-for-phonegap-cordova-ionic.md

 ### Livereload

 `phonegap serve` supports livereload out of the box.
-Just make a change to a file inside your `www` folder and your application should automagically refresh.
+Just make a change to a file inside your `www` folder and your application should refresh automagically.
 Awesome!

 At first I had some errors like this: